Triple M Brisbane: Transmission

-FM104 originally transmitted using two RCA BTF-20E 20 kilowatt transmitters in an A/B failsafe configuration running from the BTQ Seven tower at Mt Coot-tha, Brisbane.
-An increase in Effective radiated power was granted in the early 1990s, and an arrangement was reached with rival station B105 to share a new antenna, combiner, and floor space at TVQ Ten, which had a higher tower.
+FM104 was originally transmitted using two RCA BTF-20E 20 kilowatt transmitters in an A/B failsafe configuration running from the BTQ Seven towers at Mount Coot-tha.
+An increase in Effective radiated power was granted in the early 1990s, and an arrangement was reached with a rival station B105 to share a new antenna, combiner, and floor space at TVQ Ten, which had a higher tower.

 An Electronics Research Inc (ERI) FM array was installed on the tower, combined through an RF combiner to allow both 105.3 (B105) and 104.5 (4MMM) to transmit at 5 kW base power on the same array.
 4MMM had a 20 kW RCA transmitter moved from the BTQ site and an NEC 10 kW transmitter installed at this site, in an A/B failsafe configuration.
 One of the original 20 kW RCA transmitters was left in place at BTQ seven as a backup, leaving 4MMM as one of the most redundant ready stations in Brisbane, with three transmitters to choose from and two different transmission sites.

 4MMM continued to use the same transmitter configuration until 2002.
-After the merger with B105 FM which had two Harris HT10 transmitters operating in A/B failsafe, an upgrade was done which saw a new solid state Harris Z10CD transmitter tuned to 104.5 Mhz installed at the newly created TX Australia facility under the TVQ Ten tower.
+After the merger with B105 FM, which had two Harris HT10 transmitters operating in A/B failsafe, an upgrade was done, which saw a new solid state Harris Z10CD transmitter tuned to 104.5 MHz installed at the newly created TX Australia facility under the TVQ Ten tower.
 One of B105 FM's existing HT10 transmitters was re-tuned to 104.5 MHz and installed at the Channel Seven tower, 1 km away from Channel Ten on Mount Coot-tha as a backup.
 Both original RCA transmitters were sold for scrap, and the NEC transmitter eventually went to Broadcast Australia for parts.

-As of June 2012, Triple M Brisbane has one Harris Z10CD solid state transmitter as the main, located at TVQ Ten.
-It has one HT10FM tube transmitter as the secondary, located at BTQ Seven.
-There is also a spare antenna (the original B105 FM1C) at the TVQ Ten tower if needed.
+As of June 2012, Triple M Brisbane had a main Harris Z10CD solid-state transmitter located at TVQ Ten and a secondary HT10FM tube transmitter located at BTQ Seven.
+In case it was needed, there was a spare antenna (the original B105 FM1C) at the TVQ Ten tower.

-TX Australia are currently under contract to maintain all of Austereo Brisbane's FM transmission infrastructure including antennas, transmitters and combiners.
+TX Australia is currently under contract to maintain all of Austereo Brisbane's FM transmission infrastructure, including antennas, transmitters, and combiners.

 Broadcast Australia are under contract to maintain the digital radio infrastructure for all Brisbane radio stations.

 4MMM's FM base power is 5 kilowatts with an ERP (Effective Radiated Power) of 12 kilowatts at the antenna.
 The digital radio base power from the Mt Coot-tha site is 1.8 kW with an ERP of 12 kW at the antenna.